Football’s Concussion Crisis

 This excerpt is provided as a courtesy to BrainLine by The Drummond Publishing Group.
 Any commercial or noncommercial duplication, including in electronic form, is strictly prohibited by the publisher and by applicable law. www.chrisnowinski.com.

 Christopher Nowinski, Chris Nowinski is a co-director of the Center for the Study of Traumatic Encephalopathy at Boston University School of Medicine and the co-founder and CEO of the Sports Legacy Institute, a non-profit organization dedicated to solve the sports concussion crisis.
-A former All-Ivy Harvard football player and WWE professional wrestler, he was forced to retire from a series of concussions in 2003.

 The contents of Brainline (the “Web Site”), such as text, graphics, images, information obtained from the Web Site’s licensors and/or consultants, and other material contained on the Web Site (collectively, the “Content”) are for informational purposes only.
 The Content is not intended to be a substitute for medical, legal, or other professional advice, diagnosis, or treatment.

 Specifically, with regards to medical issues, always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on the Web Site.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 The Web Site does not recommend or endorse any specific tests, physicians, products, procedures, opinions, or other information that may be mentioned on the Web Site.
 Reliance on any information provided by the Web Site or by employees, volunteers or contractors or others associated with the Web Site and/or other visitors to the Web Site is solely at your own risk.